-Because the College can assist only a limited number of students, application for this work should be made no later than July 30.
+Because the College can assist only a limited number of students, application for this work should be made no later than July 15.
 Later applications will be considered if work is available.

 Since Tampa is a large metropolitan area, there are some opportunities for off-campus part-time employment.
 Sometimes it is possible for a student to work out a schedule whereby he can work on an afternoon and early night shift and attend classes.
-Approval for such part-time work must be secured from the Dean of Student Services.